 Until the fade to black, several scenes feel similar to those that preceded it.
 There are some standout moments in this section, but 1917 becomes a much stronger film after the sole cut.
 The second half combines the developing, consistent tension with touching, human moments as the mission takes a few welcome diversions.

 Arguably the long-shot technique would have possessed the most impact if it was deployed at certain times and then used to its full potential during a nerve-shredding scene towards the film’s conclusion (you’ll know which scene when you see it).

-Krysty Wilson-Cairns and Mendes’ screenplay is excellent – its plotting is efficient and the strong dialogue and allows for committed performances from MacKay and Chapman.
+Krysty Wilson-Cairns and Mendes’ screenplay is excellent – its plotting is efficient and the strong dialogue allows for committed performances from MacKay and Chapman.
 The former proves the film’s most important asset, with the physicality and range of his performance standing out.

-However, the film’s decision to cast famous faces, such as Colin Firth, Mark Strong, Andrew Scott and Benedict Cumberbatch, in fleeting cameos proves a little distracting.
+However, the decision to cast famous faces, such as Colin Firth, Mark Strong, Andrew Scott and Benedict Cumberbatch, in fleeting cameos proves a little distracting.
 None are poor performances, with Strong’s stoic Captain Smith and Scott’s cynical Lieutenant Leslie displaying the differing ways in which men dealt with the war.

 However, the sudden appearance of these members of the British A-list threatens to overshadow their characters.
 None are afforded enough screen time to shed their celebrity status, meaning that you can’t escape the thought that our young heroes are receiving their orders from Colin Firth.

 Though it stumbles, and falls beyond the realms of possibility occasionally, 1917 is a wonderfully constructed film that aptly pays tribute to those involved in the First World War while offering a pertinent reminder that nostalgic triumphalism is wildly misplaced.